 It is always preferred to execute a build using a wrapper for reliable and standardized execution of the build.
 Depending on the OS, a user can either use gradlew or gardlew.bat instead of using the Gradle command.
 In case the Gradle distribution is not present on the system, Wrapper will download and store it in the local file system.

 It is important to update the software to get the benefits of new features and improvements.
 We can manually upgrade the Gradle to the newer version by changing the URL properties in the wrapper property file.
 But it would be better to upgrade the wrapper through the wrapper task.

 To upgrade a Gradle wrapper to a particular version, run the below command

-Although, default runtime behaviour of Gradle is good but sometimes we need to customize the wrapper as per organization requirement.
-The built-in wrapper task gives numerous options to customize the runtime behaviour as per your needs.
+Although, default runtime behavior of Gradle is good sometimes we need to customize the wrapper as per organization requirements.
+The built-in wrapper task gives numerous options to customize the runtime behavior as per your needs.